 If you have pages that refer to the current year, like “Top Christmas gifts 2019”, you obviously need a new URL every year.
 In that case, make sure to add a 301 redirect from your 2018 version (and older versions) to the most recent one.
 While 301 redirects don’t pass on all “link juice”, “SEO history” for Google, they do pass on around ~90% of it, and nobody will miss the page or content for “Best Christmas gifts 2009”.

-How can Longtail UX help to put your Christmas SEO strategy together?
+How can Longtail UX help with your Christmas SEO strategy?